nightmode/feri/docs/advanced/api/config.md

 Type: `array`

 Used by [watch.buildOne](watch.md#buildone) to know which file types may use includes.
 Any array items should be a file extension string without a dot like `txt` or `js`.
+Do not specify `concat` or `jss` since those file types will always be checked.

 ```js
 config.includeFileTypes = []